mpinaud/alleysofyourmind/README.md

 A web landing page that is for the Alleys Of Your Mind radio show as a UX/UI design to develop process.
 The main focus was to learn SASS while focusing on responsive UI design.
 All imagery, UX/UI design and development code was created by 👨🏻‍💻

-The main inspiration for design comes from this [Spotify](https://open.spotify.com/view/2016-page/) page which there will be a main background image spanning vertically in the background while all content will be floating over as you scroll to the bottom of the page.

 ![alt text](https://github.com/mpinaud/alleys-of-your-mind-version-2/blob/master/img/aoym.png)

 [View on web browser](https://mpinaud.github.io/alleys-of-your-mind-version-2/)